DYING WITHOUT A WILL IN ONTARIO

 When a person dies without a will, only blood relatives, including children born outside of marriage, or legally adopted children can inherit.
 Half-blood relatives share equally with whole-blood relatives.

-To read more details on inheriting property please visit the Ministry of the Attorney General website.
+To read more details on this topic, please visit the Ministry of the Attorney General website.

 WE ARE HERE TO HELP!